The Origins - The Mountaineer Investment Club

 Problems encountered with the structure of the Mountaineer Investment Club prompted Dr. Goff and Dr. Cox to transition from an investment club to a student-managed investment fund.
 In December 1998 the Mountaineer Investment Club's portfolio was liquidated and members were asked to contribute their investment to the fund.
 Beginning with this initial $2,400, Dr. Cox and Dr. Goff then started raising money to build the fund.

-Although Dr. Bowden was the single largest financial contributor to the fund, his greatest contribution came from allowing his name to be used to support the fund.
+Dr. Elbert V. Bowden, a long-time faculty member at Appalachian, liked the concept of a student-managed investment fund.
+Although Dr. Bowden was never directly involved with the students managing the portfolio, he supported the program with financial contributions and by allowing his name to be used to support the fund.
 In September 2001, the "Elbert V. Bowden Student-Managed Investment Fund" was created, and Dr. Bowden's name, excellent reputation, and many contacts were used to raise approximately $75,000 for the fund.
-Dr. Bowden passed away in 2004, but his legacy as a devoted educator lives on through the work of the Bowden Investment Group.
+Dr. Bowden passed away in 2004, but his legacy as a devoted educator lives on through the program.

 Dr. Cox continued to teach the students until being appointed Associate Dean of the Walker College of Business.
 In August 2004, Dr. Goff took over the responsibility for teaching the students managing the fund and came up with the idea to name the group of students the "Bowden Investment Group."
 This unofficial name quickly became very popular and the reputation of the "BIG" began to grow.